 - Homeshoring: this involves delegating the project to a software development team within the city or country you’re in.
 With close proximity, the teams can be invited to face-to-face meetings.

 - Nearshoring: this type involves tapping an outsourcing company to work with that’s located in a nearby country.
-It comes as a good option if you prioritize skill set expertise, cost-effectiveness, minimal to no timezone difference.
+It comes as a good option if you prioritize skill set expertise, cost-effectiveness, and minimal to no timezone difference.

 - Offshoring: offshore outsourcing work is commissioned to distant countries.
 It can entail large timezone distinctions and language barriers but gets you access to more expert developers that might not be available for the first two options.